You want smart political talk without the meltdowns?

 They're talking about $12 billion.

-They're taking away soccer fields and ball fields, schools that already were failing are now inundated with uh all these kids of illegal immigrants that but the most of which cannot speak English.
+Schools that already were failing are now inundated with all these kids of illegal immigrants, but most of which cannot speak English.

-They don't they're not hiring any teachers.
+They're not hiring any teachers.

-I mean, I'm I'm a freedom caucus guy.
+I mean, I'm a Freedom Caucus guy.

 I'm with you.

-However, if you can't get along with the moderates Tuesday group and study group and all these other the five families, as you call it, if you all can't get along and you can't get the job done, that's a problem for everyone moving forward.
+However, if you can't get along with the Moderates Tuesday group and study group and all these other, the five families, as you call it, if you all can't get along and you can't get the job done, that's a problem for everyone moving forward.

-Three days, what was it, fifteen votes, and um you know, people are like, man, I was getting text messages that geez, you guys look you guys look terrible, you look um uh that you there's no that's just chaos in your caucus.
+And, you know, people are like, man, I was getting text messages that, geez, you guys look, you guys look terrible.

 This will not be pretty through September 30th.